 Lunesta is the brand name for the generic drug eszopiclone.
 It is a sedative and part of the non-benzodiazepine drug class.
 But because of its high potential for addiction, abuse, and dangerous interactions with other substances and medications, doctors only prescribe Lunesta as a short-term treatment method for insomnia.
-When this drug is abused in high doses for a long period of time, the user will likely experience withdrawal symptoms if they discontinue use, especially if they do so abruptly.
+The user may probably experience withdrawal symptoms if they stop using this substance after abusing it for a long time and in large doses, especially if they stop abruptly.
 In addition, people frequently abuse Lunesta with alcohol and opioid drugs, increasing the risk of dependence and overdose.
 Medically-assisted Lunesta detox and rehab can provide tools and resources to get sober.

 Lunesta affects Gamma-Aminobutyric Acidreceptors (GABA).
-In doing so, this medication can calm neural activity and slow the central nervous system, helping people fall asleep and stay asleep.
+This medicine helps patients fall asleep and stay asleep by reducing brain activity and slowing the central nervous system.
 It is also referred to as a “z-drug” because it is considered to have a lower tendency for addiction.
 However, it can still trigger addiction after regular use or abuse.
-According to Women’s Health, Women may be more prone to abusing sleeping pills than men as two-thirds of the emergency department visits for the non-medical use of sleeping pills were for women in 2010.
+According to Women’s Health, Women may be more prone to abusing sleeping pills than men, as two-thirds of the emergency department visits for the non-medical use of sleeping pills were for women in 2010.

 Lunesta or sleeping pill addiction can severely disrupt someone’s life.
-Like other sleeping pills, people who are addicted to this drug can find themselves sleeping too much, feeling drowsy, or getting into accidents because of the drug.
-Additive effects occur with the accompanying use of other CNS depressants like alcohol, antidepressants, and opioids.
+Like other sleeping pills, people addicted to this drug can find themselves sleeping too much, feeling drowsy, or getting into accidents because of the drug.
+Additive effects occur with the concurrent use of other CNS depressants like alcohol, antidepressants, and opioids.
 This is according to the US Food and Drugs Administration .
-Serious physical and psychological side effects can occur as a result of Lunesta abuse.
+Severe physical and psychological side effects can occur due to Lunesta abuse.

-Short-term side effects of Lunesta abuse may include the following:
+Short-term side effects for Lunesta abuse may include the following:

 Common Signs of Lunesta Addiction

-If a person is addicted and need to start the Lunesta detox treatment, some of the following signs may apply:
+If a person is addicted and needs to start the Lunesta detox treatment, some of the following signs may apply:

-- Taking the drug for longer than originally prescribed
+- Taking the drug for longer than prescribed initially.

 Common Lunesta Withdrawal Symptoms

-The Lunesta Detox process brings with it withdrawal symptoms, and they may vary.
+The Lunesta detox process brings withdrawal symptoms, which may vary.
 Lunesta affects GABA receptors in the brain.
 Generally, substances that affect GABA have the risk of severe withdrawal symptoms.
-If someone is using Lunesta for years, they will likely have very severe withdrawal symptoms if they suddenly try to stop using it.
+If someone suddenly tries to stop using Lunesta after using it for years, they will probably have significant withdrawal symptoms.

-Some of the most common Lunesta withdrawal symptoms are called rebound symptoms.
-Rebound symptoms are the recurrence of symptoms the drug was originally used to treat.
-When someone is going through withdrawal, these symptoms may be more severe than they were original.
-For example, severe insomnia is a rebound withdrawal symptom of the Lunesta detox process.
+Rebound symptoms are a few of the most typical Lunesta withdrawal signs and symptoms.
+The symptoms that the medication was first used to alleviate are known as rebound symptoms.
+When someone goes through withdrawal, these symptoms may be more severe than initially.
+For instance, persistent sleeplessness is a symptom of rebound withdrawal from Lunesta.
 Other common Lunesta withdrawal symptoms can include: